 WordPress is by far the most popular tool to develop your website or blog.

-Game on for SEO for WordPress.
+Game on for wordpress seo tips.

 The first and essential SEO Plugin that we think will come up over and over again in this guide is Yoast, it allows you to see what is optimized and what is not and gives specific steps to how to improve it.